Sheshadri-Reddy-C/apnasollegedeno/README.md

 # apnasollegedeno
-this is my first repossitory
+this is my first git repossitory
+Author-Sheshadri Reddy C